ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-22}

-Virtual disk images for VPC Generation 2 use QEMU Copy On Write Version 2 (QCOW2) file format.
-(VPC Generation 1 uses VHD file format.)
+Virtual disk images for VPC use QEMU Copy On Write Version 2 (QCOW2) file format.
 LUKS encryption format secures the QCOW2 format files.
 IBM currently uses the ASE-256 cipher suite and XTS cipher mode options with LUKS.
 This combination provides you a much greater level of security than AES-CBC, along with better management of passphrases for key rotation, and provides key replacement options in case your keys are compromised.
-For more information, see [IBM Cloud VPC Generation 2 encryption technology](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).

 ### What are master encryption keys and how are they assigned to my block storage volumes?
 {: faq}
 {: #faq-block-storage-23}

 Each volume is assigned a unique master encryption key, called a data encryption key or DEK, that is generated by the instance's host hypervisor.
 The master key for each block storage volume is encrypted with a unique KMS-generated LUKS passphrase, which is then encrypted by your customer root key (CRK) and stored in the KMS.
 Passphrases are AES-256 cipher keys, which means they are 32 bytes long and not limited to printable characters.
 You can view the cloud resource name (CRN) for the CRK used to encrypt a volume.
 However, the CRK, LUKS passphrase, and the volume's master encryption key are never exposed.
-For more information about the keys IBM VPC uses to secure your data, see [IBM Cloud VPC Generation 2 encryption technology](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).
+For more information about all the keys IBM VPC uses to secure your data, see [IBM's encryption technology - How your data is secured](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).

 ### I use customer-managed encryption for my volumes.
 What happens when I disable or delete my root key?
 {: faq}